jgch88/headFirstDesignPatterns/10 - State Pattern/thoughts.md

 In GOF, the implementation issues raised are:

-1. Who defines state transitions? _It is generally more flexible and appropriate to let the State subclasses themselves specify their successor state (see above, it IS the responsibility of the subclass to manage its own transition, beyond behaviour method delegation). **This requires adding an interface to the Context that lets State objects set the Context's current state explicitly, i.e. _setState(newState)**
+1. Who defines state transitions? _It is generally more flexible and appropriate to let the State subclasses themselves specify their successor state_ (see above, it IS the responsibility of the subclass to manage its own transition, beyond behaviour method delegation). **This requires adding an interface to the Context that lets State objects set the Context's current state explicitly, i.e. _setState(newState)** (This also requires that the State classes have a _reference to the Context_ e.g. ```constructor(Context), new State(this)```)

  The "disadvantage" of decentralization is almost a non-issue, I'd rather have subclasses know their immediate neighbouring transition states than have to deal with one 'state manager' that knows ALL the implementation details of ALL states.

 2. Table based State Transitions: sounds a lot more trouble than it is worth.

 3. Creating and destroying State objects.
 Two choices:
  (1) Create State objects only when needed, destroy them thereafter vs.
  (2) Creating State objects ahead of time, and never destroying them.

  In the gumball machine examples here, the states were created ONCE and kept as references, i.e. approach (2).

  The first choice is preferable when _states that will be entered aren't known at run time AND contexts change infrequently._

  The second choice is preferable when _state changes occur rapidly, so you can avoid instantiation/destruction costs._

 4. Using dynamic inheritance: I haven't heard of changing an object's class at runtime...